 Experts say that sexting can also lead to cyberbullying – using the Internet to target others with threats or harassment.
 Studies suggest that as many as one of every four teenagers have been cyberbullied at some point.

 Because it can be embarrassing, teenagers often find it difficult to seek help.
 The consequences can be tragic; in the worst cases, cyberbullying has led to suicide.

 Above all, let your children know that you are there for them.
 It’s essential that they know they can talk to you, no matter what.
 They might make a mistake online – but everyone makes mistakes, even grownups.
 Keep reminding them of this, because admitting mistakes is never easy.

 Children and teenagers don’t fully appreciate the hazards of the online world.
 They need your help to understand that everything they do or say on the Internet will be there forever; without meaning to, they can end up sharing more information than they should.

 Too much sharing can have far-reaching consequences.
-The best way to maintain a good online reputation, while still enjoying everything that the Internet has to offer, is to have good reputation management skills.
+The best way to maintain a good online reputation, and empower your children with a better online IQ (while still enjoying everything that the Internet has to offer) is to have good reputation management skills.